How to spend 24h in New York

 A breathtaking vision of the future, 1950s-style, the Guggenheim (1071 5th Ave) is as celebrated for its nautilus-shell design as for its collection of artworks.
 Picassos, Cezannes and Kandinskys take their place among thousands of other paintings and sculptures lining the museum’s flowing, winding, spiral gallery – take an elevator to the top and work your way down.

 Alongside the Empire State Building and Chrysler Building, Radio City Music Hall (1260 6th Ave) is one of New York’s great Art Deco masterpieces.
-The 6,000 seat auditorium dazzles, the grand foyer, lounges and even restrooms impress with their detailing, and there is also the chance to meet one of the high-kicking Rockettes, who perform in the venue’s acclaimed Christmas Spectacular shows.
+One of the most shocking New York facts is that the Radio City Music Hall can seat 6,000 people.
+This auditorium dazzles, the grand foyer, lounges and even restrooms impress with their detailing, and there is also the chance to meet one of the high-kicking Rockettes, who perform in the venue’s acclaimed Christmas Spectacular shows.

 Once upon a time this was the world’s greatest playground, a section of Brooklyn’s south shore filled with giant amusement parks that drew tens of millions of visitors every summer.
 These days Coney Island is a place of faded grandeur and bittersweet nostalgia, particularly midweek when the visitors are few.
 Ride the Cyclone, the 78-year-old wooden rollercoaster, and enjoy a hotdog from Nathan’s, a Coney Island institution since 1916.